Home » Metabolism » Metabolic Health » Compulsive Overeating

 The Mythical “What is Bulimia” Answer

 Unfortunately, many people have the wrong idea about bulimia.
-Some people even joke about it being a great way to lose weight because you can whatever you want and never gain a pound.
+Some people even joke about it being a great way to lose weight because you can eat whatever you want and never gain a pound.
 Others think overcoming bulimia, like anorexia, is just a matter of will power.
 You just make up your mind to eat and to keep your food down.
-To some, that’s how easy the problem is to fix.
+To some, that’s how the problem is to fix.

 What is Bulimia Really?